Best Places to Eat in Berlin

 Even though you’ll probably leave Berlin weighing a few more kilos, it will have been worth it, since the dishes are normally delicious and varied.

-The most famous ingredient of the German cuisine is the sausage and it is also one of the principle sausage producing countries.
-Every region has its own specialty, of various colors and sizes; the Frankfurts are mild, the Nurembergs are always roasted, and the Bavarians are light-colored.
+The most famous ingredient of German cuisine is the sausage and it is also one of the main sausage-producing countries.
+Every region has its own speciality, of various colors and sizes; the Frankfurts are mild, the Nurembergs are always roasted, and the Bavarians are light-colored.
 There are approximately 1,500 different types of sausages in Germany.

 It is always a good idea to write down the traditional dishes of a country when you travel.
 Here is a list of Berlin’s most famous food: